vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 Despite having spent most of the night sleeping on my right side, I did not feel any pain on my right side.

+## Dental self-care

+### First saltwater rinse on 2023-07-06 around 3:30 PM

+I did not brush, rinse, or floss for around 26 hours after the wisdom tooth removal.
+I finally did a saltwater rinse on 2023-07-06 around 3:30 PM.
+This followed recommendations to not brush, rinse, or floss for the first day after the wisdom tooth removal.

+After the saltwater rinse, I also washed my glass, as I'd been drinking water from it along with having a bunch of cool liquid foods, and I wanted my future water-drinking to have a fresh feel.

+### Regular saltwater rinse and flossing around 7:15 PM on 2023-07-06 after dinner

+After finishing my dinner on 2023-07-06 between 6 PM and 7 PM, I proceeded to do the usual post-dinner dental care, with slight tweaks.

+I did my saltwater rinse first.
+After that, I flossed my teeth using the floss pick.
+However, I left out the area near the wisdom teeth and the vicinity (about 2 of the surviving teeth each on the upper and lower left side).

 ## Communication challenges